ABDELMAGID-9/web_course_main/in-lab-pasrticipation.md

 - Teaching assistants during lab sessions
 - Online documentation and tutorials
 - Peer collaboration during lab time
+- [GitHub Starter Course](https://github.com/Web-Engineering-KFUPM/github-starter-course) - Learn the basics of Git and GitHub

 ## Getting the most out of it